ProberControl/ProberControl/ProberControl/docs/sphinx-docs/_build/html/_sources/source/components/acknowledgements.rst.txt

 - Robert Polster
     - rpp2130@columbia.edu
-- Graham Philip Patterson
-    - gpp2109@columbia.edu
 - Michail Oikonomou
     - mo2617@columbia.edu
+- Graham Philip Patterson (Summer 2017)
+    - gpp2109@columbia.edu

 We would also like to thank AIM Photonics.